takenet/blip-docs/source/includes/en/extensions/desk.md

 ### Forwarding received messages from a human agent to a final user

->Imagine a scenario where a human agent is replying to some message to an user on Messenger channel.
+>Imagine a scenario where a human agent is replying to some message to a user on Messenger channel.
 The message received by bot from human agent must be foward to the final user.

 First, the bot receives a message as above: